TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 ## Linux Memory Metrics

 As you can guess from above, Linux does it differently.
-These are the counters that we’re interested from right sizing use case.
+These are the counters that we're interested from right sizing use case.

 Linux has 2 types of cache: Slab Reclaim and Cached.